tie-v; 5 Senses

 tie_down 1, 2

-Sense Number 2: relate or associate one something/body to another
+Sense Number 2: relate or associate one thing with another

 Examples: